Table of Contents[Hide][Show]

 - Natural hand sanitizer

-- Homemade body butter or store bought
+- Moisturizing homemade body butter or store-bought

 - Frankincense and myrrh lotion bars (good for the men in your life too!)

-- New Toothbrush, Toothpaste or Floss
+- New Toothbrush, peppermint toothpaste, or Floss

 - Natural facial serum or clay mask

 - Sleepology by Genexa (for kids or grown-ups who have trouble sleeping)

 - Natural deodorant (great for teens!)

 - Toups Organics (Makeup & Beauty) – They have an incredible line of clean cosmetics, lotions, and even a baking-soda-free deodorant for sensitive types.